 I adore the fragrance of this oil based, roller bottle perfume.
 It reminds me of weekend getaways and island adventures.
 In fact, when I apply it, it takes me back to that scent and smells of my childhood vacations, but with an added dash of luxury.
 How To Make Island Haze Perfume

-This all oil-based perfume has an intimate yet sweet aroma for you to enjoy.
+This all oil-based perfume recipe has an intimate yet sweet aroma for you to enjoy.
 It makes use of Sweet Almond oil, which is a readily available carrier oil that almost anyone can get their hands on.
 Definitely worth a look.
 How To Make Tutti Fruity Oil Perfume

-Did you know that when making perfume with all oils, you can throw some wax in the mix and get yourself a solid perfume?
+Did you know that when making a perfume with all oils, you can throw some wax in the mix and get yourself a solid perfume?

 Sounds crazy, but it’s actually quite handy!
 As much as I love oil based perfumes, I’ve had some accidents with them.
 And when oil spills in your bag, it’s and absolutely nightmare!